SayHomeSell.com

 You may also face a situation where the home values in your current area are appreciating must faster in value than the housing market where you will be relocating.

-complete a neighborhood analysis to determine if home in your existing area are increasing in value.
+Step2: complete a neighborhood analysis to determine value

 Are you moving up the housing scale for more space?
 You might consider remodeling your existing home for added space.